mui/material-ui/docs/pages/api-docs/grid-list-tile.md

 You can learn more about the difference by [reading this guide](/guides/minimizing-bundle-size/).

-⚠️ The GridList component was renamed to imageList to align with the current Material Design naming..
+⚠️ The GridList component was renamed to imageList to align with the current Material Design naming.

 You should use `import { ImageListTile } from '@material-ui/core'`
 or `import ImageListTile from '@material-ui/core/ImageListTile'`.